Tyrrrz/Gress/Readme.md

 progressTransformed.Report(Status.HalfWay);
 ```

-A simpler overload of the same method can be used when transforming the value to the same type:
+A simpler overload of the above method can also be used when transforming between values of the same type:

 ```csharp
 using Gress;